getsentry/hackweek-servicegraph/README.md

 need to be registered, transactions should not be.
 That's because transactions look the same for both sides of a connection, but services and hosts do not.

+At the moment the system only describes registered nodes.
+That means only connections between nodes are permissible that first registered themselves under `/identify`.
+Most importantly this means you cannot yet describe connections to external services.

 ### Host Registration

 When a host first reports it needs to know its ID.
 For this it registers